-Post positive messages or affirmations.
+Postpositive messages or affirmations.
 Bring pictures of your family.
-Dim lighting and gentle music are some more options you can consider.
+Dim lighting, gentle music, hydrotherapy, and even aromatherapy are some more options you can consider

 After all, the labor environment can often become messy and turbulent.
 Striving to set up a calm place to begin with will help you find some inner peace when the outer world gets crazy.